TAG: Task-based Accumulated Gradients for Lifelong learning: Introduction

 Another class of methods, namely \textit{Replay-based} methods, store a subset of examples from each task in a replay buffer.
 These methods apply gradient-based updates that facilitate a high-level transfer across different tasks through the examples from the past tasks that are simultaneously available while training.
-As a result, these methods tend to frame lifelong learning as an i.i.d. setting.
-While replay-based methods are currently state-of-the-art in several lifelong learning tasks, it is important that we explore various ways to tackle the original non-i.i.d. problem \cite{HADSELL20201028}.
-Hence the focus of this paper is to design efficient replay-free methods for lifelong learning.
+As a result, these methods tend to frame LLL as an i.i.d. setting \citep{bang2021rainbow,saha2021gradient}.
+While replay-based methods are currently state-of-the-art in several LLL tasks, it is important that we explore various ways to tackle the original non-i.i.d. problem \citep{HADSELL20201028}.
+Hence the focus of this paper is to design efficient replay-free methods for LLL.

-While adaptive gradient descent based optimizers such as Adam \cite{kingma2014adam} have shown superior performance in the classical machine learning setup, many existing works in lifelong learning employ the conventional stochastic gradient descent for parameter update \cite{lopez2017gradient,chaudhry2019tiny,farajtabar2020orthogonal}.
-Adaptive gradient descent based optimizers accumulate gradients to regulate the magnitude and direction of updates but often struggle when the dataset arrives in a non-i.i.d. manner, from different tasks, etc. These optimizers tend to `over-adapt' on the most recent batch and hence suffer from poor generalization performance \cite{keskar2017improving, chen2018closing, mirzadeh2020understanding}.
+While adaptive gradient descent based optimizers such as Adam \citep{kingma2014adam} have shown superior performance in the classical machine learning setup, many existing works in LLL employ the conventional stochastic gradient descent for parameter update \citep{lopez2017gradient,chaudhry2019tiny,farajtabar2020orthogonal}.
+Adaptive gradient descent based optimizers accumulate gradients to regulate the magnitude and direction of updates but often struggle when the dataset arrives in a non-i.i.d. manner, from different tasks, etc. These optimizers tend to `over-adapt' on the most recent batch and hence suffer from poor generalization performance \citep{keskar2017improving, chen2018closing, mirzadeh2020understanding}.

-While exploiting the adaptive nature of the gradient descent based optimizers, we alleviate catastrophic forgetting by introducing Task-based Accumulated Gradients (\textit{TAG}) in lifelong learning.
-The key contributions of our work are as follows: \begin{itemize} \item We define a task-aware adaptive learning rate for the parameter update step that is also aware of relatedness among tasks in lifelong learning. \item As the knowledge base, we propose to accumulate the directions (or gradients) that the network took while learning a specific task instead of storing past examples. \item We empirically show that our method not only prevents catastrophic forgetting but also exhibits backward transfer, where learning new tasks may improve performance on past tasks without introducing more parameters. \end{itemize}
+While exploiting the adaptive nature of the gradient descent based optimizers, we alleviate catastrophic forgetting by introducing Task-based Accumulated Gradients (\textit{TAG}) that is a wrapper around existing optimizers.
+The key contributions of our work are as follows: (i) We define a task-aware adaptive learning rate for the parameter update step that is also aware of relatedness among tasks in LLL. (ii) As the knowledge base, we propose to additively accumulate the directions (or gradients) that the network took while learning a specific task instead of storing past examples. (iii) We empirically show that our method prevents catastrophic forgetting and exhibits knowledge transfer if the tasks are related without introducing more parameters.